dan-elias/bindapp/README.rst

 Usage
 -----

-Each app corresponds to a folder in the src_ folder.
+Each app corresponds to a folder in the apps_ folder.

 Running an existing app
 ^^^^^^^^^^^^^^^^^^^^^^^